chrobione/node-red-contrib-discord-updated/README.md

 - Drop a **discord-token** configuration node into the editor, paste your bot token, and share it with the runtime nodes below.
 - Start with a **discordMessage** node wired to a debug node so you can see inbound activity, then add the action nodes you need.
 - Use **discordMessageManager** or **discordInteractionManager** as your primary “send a response back” nodes once you have confirmed connectivity.
-- The palette now lists groups as `discord 1 - events` through `discord 4 - utilities`; start in the events section, then wire responses, administration, and utility nodes as your flow grows.
+- The palette now lists groups as `discord · event intake`, `discord · responses`, `discord · guild control`, and `discord · advanced tools`; start in Event Intake, then wire Responses, Guild Control, and Advanced Tools nodes as your flow grows.

 ## Node groups at a glance (palette labels)
-- **discord 1 - events** – `discordMessage`, `discordMember`, `discordReactionManager`, `discordInteraction`: entry points that emit flow messages when Discord activity happens.
+- **discord · event intake** – `discordMessage`, `discordMember`, `discordReactionManager`, `discordInteraction`: entry points that emit flow messages when Discord activity happens.
-- **discord 2 - responses** – `discordMessageManager`, `discordInteractionManager`, `discordTyping`: nodes that send, edit, or acknowledge activity back to Discord.
+- **discord · responses** – `discordMessageManager`, `discordInteractionManager`, `discordTyping`: nodes that send, edit, or acknowledge activity back to Discord.
+Use `discordInteractionManager` for slash-command/button/select replies; keep `discordMessageManager` for channel/DM messages and follow-up edits.
-- **discord 3 - administration** – `discordCommandManager`, `discordChannelName`, `discordGuildManager`, `discordEventManager`, `discordPermissions`: management tooling for commands, guilds, channels, events, and roles.
+- **discord · guild control** – `discordCommandManager`, `discordChannelName`, `discordGuildManager`, `discordEventManager`, `discordPermissions`: management tooling for commands, guilds, channels, events, and roles.
-- **discord 4 - utilities** – `discordActivity`, `discordClient`: status updates and advanced access to the underlying Discord.js client.
+- **discord · advanced tools** – `discordActivity`, `discordClient`: status updates and advanced access to the underlying Discord.js client.

 ## Installation and documentation